drinksandco/symfony-console-ui/README.md

 bin/console _ui docker
 ```

-If you have any issue or feedback open an issue or a bug report.
+If you run into issues or want to give us feedback, you are encouraged to make a GitHub issue or a bug report.